belltastic/laravel/README.md

 Sometimes you'll need a more fine-grained control over your data at Belltastic.
 For this, you can utilise common operations on the Belltastic models that you can interact with in a familiar manner.

-First of all you'll need to provide an API token, which you can get from https://belltastic.com -> "Manage Account" -> "API Tokens".
-The token will have a `user_` prefix.

-Once you have the token, you can either set it globally, or on a per-request basis:
+By default, any operations will use the API key provided in the `belltastic.api_key` configuration value.
+If you would like to use a different API key, you can set it like so:

 ```php
 // Set the API key globally, so you can then interact with all objects as described below.
 \Belltastic\Belltastic::setApiKey('user_YVBpHfvUh...md5Iq');